cloudgraphdev/cli/README.md

 <!-- compliance -->

 Policy Packs are our way to guarantee compliance across the existing infrastructure of your cloud provider.
-They are packages based on a set of rules or benchmarks provided by security entities or by third-parties with the objective of keep our infraestructure up-to-date with the standards of the industry.
+They are packages based on a set of rules or benchmarks provided by security entities or by third-parties with the objective of keeping our infrastructure up-to-date with the standards of the industry.
 Each time you run a scan it will execute your configured policies.
-Those results will be stored at Dgraph and linked to your existing resources, making easy query over them.
+Those results will be stored at Dgraph and linked to your existing resources, making it easy to query your compliance results alongside your resources.

-For example, if you want to understand the rules applies for a particular IAM User you can use the following query
+For example, if you want to understand the rules applies for a particular IAM User you can use the following query:

 ```graphql
 query {